Group

 She holds a Bachelor in Accounting from Saint John’s University in New York and a Corporate Governance Diploma for Non-Executive Directors from the Institute of Corporate Governance.

-Nikolaos Vouyoukas, son of Demetrios, Non-Executive Member
+Nikolaos, Vougioukas son of Demetrios, Non-Executive Member

 In 2011, he left the Bank and founded his own company, 3V Business Consultants (2011-2016).

-Despoina Doxaki, daughter of Ioannis, Non-Executive Member
+Afroditi Sevasti, daughter of Vasilios, Non-Executive Member

 Christos Alexakis, son of Apollonas, Independent Non-Executive Member